opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 1. Setup on QGIS desktop:
     1. Create a new project.
-    2. Create a GeoPackage layers, save it in the same folder than the QGIS project.
+    2. Create GeoPackage layers, save it in the same folder than the QGIS project.
     3. Set the GeoPackage to "Offline editing" in the QFieldSync plugin.
     4. Upload the project to QFieldCloud.
 2. Collect data on the device with QField: